 Content Strategy for ChatGPT Optimization

 Imagine someone asks ChatGPT: “Do I need a financial advisor if I’m already retired?”
-Your blog post should:

-- Begin by directly answering the question
+- Begin by directly answering common client questions

 - Use short paragraphs and topic sentences

-- Use clear headings (H2s and H3s)
+- Include clear headings (H2s and H3s)

-- Break up longer explanations into bullet points or short paragraphs
+- Break up longer explanations into bullet points

-- Include real-world examples or use cases
+- Add real-world examples or scenarios

 - Avoid jargon or generic phrasing like “integrated financial solutions”